Are rats right-handed?

 More recent studies have found an even higher percentage of right-handed rats (Table 1).
 In general, all these studies agree that most rats are right-handed, a smaller number are left-handed, and a few are ambidextrous.

-Total #rats
+Right-handed Left-handed Ambidextrous Total #rats Reference

 70.2%